Smittyvb/condenser/README.md

 #### Docker

-We highly recommend using docker to run condenser.
-This is how we run the live steemit.com site and it is the most supported (and fastest) method of both building and running condenser.
-We will always have the latest version of condenser (master branch) available on Docker Hub.
+We highly recommend using docker to run Condenser.
+This is how we run the live steemit.com site and it is the most supported (and fastest) method of both building and running Condenser.
+We will always have the latest version of Condenser (master branch) available on Docker Hub.
 Configuration settings can be set using environment variables (see configuration section below for more information).
 If you need to install docker, you can get it at https://get.docker.com